longy1/the-go-programming-language/README.md

-# the-go-programming-language
+# The Way To Go
-code for learning
+code when learning Go